Editor’s note: This article was originally published in 2019. It has been updated for accuracy and to reflect modern practices.

 So, how can you optimize your guest checkout flow to make that sale and simultaneously increase your average order value (AOV)?

-Before you start implementing all of these best practices to your site, create a testing plan.
-Choose one strategy to begin with, try it out on your site, and come to a conclusion before throwing more changes into your eCommerce checkout process.
+Before you start implementing all of these cart and checkout optimizations on your site, create a testing plan.
+Choose one strategy to begin with, try it out on your site, and come to a conclusion before throwing more changes into your eCommerce checkout process or shopping cart page design.

 That way, you can better identify exactly what does (and what doesn’t) move the needle for your customers.